 Also known as a builder's risk policy covering residential, commercial, and farm structures that are being renovated or under construction.

-Covers losses resulting from a person unlawfully entering premises evident from forced entry.
+It covers losses resulting from a person unlawfully entering premises evident from forced entry.

 A type of insurance coverage businesses typically for liability, property, and coverage on business interruptions.

 A broad type of insurance coverage for employers, businesses, and individuals against property damage and other liabilities.
-It’s also an umbrella term for different types of insurance like aviation, surety bonds, and workers’ compensation.
+It's also an umbrella term for different types of insurance like aviation, surety bonds, nad workers' compensation.